MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/pbi-glossary.md

 ### Dimension

 Dimensions are categorical (text) data.
 A dimension describes a person, object, item, products, place, and time.
-In a a dataset, dimensions are a way to group *measures* into useful categories.
+In a dataset, dimensions are a way to group [*measures*](#measure) into useful categories.
 For our skateboard company, some dimensions might include looking at sales (a measure) by model, color, country, or marketing campaign.

 ### Drill up, drill down, drill through